Synergie Skin SynSpiration Gala 2026 Terms and Conditions

 (a) In the event of a cancellation or rescheduling of the Event, the Organisers will provide you with notice as soon as reasonably possible and you will have the choice of either a full refund or the option to attend a rescheduled event.

-(b) If you wish to cancel your registration, you must write to the Organisers prior to 30 June 2025 in order to receive a full refund, minus any processing fee specified on our website or event portal.
+(b) If you wish to cancel your registration, you must do so via the event portal or by writing to the Organisers prior to 15 September 2026 in order to receive a full refund, minus any processing fee specified on our website or event portal.

 (a) The parties must, without delay and in good faith, attempt to resolve any dispute which arises out of or in connection with this agreement prior to commencing any proceedings.